kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 ### **Discussion question (optional):**
 Based on what you’ve learned, what are some mistakes you would avoid for your next procurement?
-Share the wealth with your peers here\!
+Share the wealth with your peers here!

 ---
 ## Contract Exit Strategies